kanaka/mal/README.md

 ## Description

-Mal is an Clojure inspired Lisp interpreter.
+Mal is a Clojure inspired Lisp interpreter.

 Mal is implemented in 26 different languages: